 Allied health practices can be very difficult to sell in a conventional way.
 In part because the buyer has to be qualified in the same field but also because allied health practices tend to be about the principle practitioner.
 Setting yourself a strategy to make your business less guru-focused and more brand-focused means you will find it easier to sell when the time comes.
 It also opens up the possibility of selling internally to your team.

 Need help determining the value of your private practice?
-Email us at email@example.com to organise a free session to discuss your options!
+You can contact The Practice Lab team here to set up a free intro call to discuss your options.